Did you know that many cryptocurrencies out there that actually claim to be sufficiently private are not as private as they say?

 - Apart from these, some of the innovative and exciting stuff that is on their roadmap makes this project worth looking at once.
 Namely, they are sigma protocol, decentralized anonymous voting and Zcoin Labs etc.

 - Last but not least, its recent price rally is a good indicator of its healthy market sentiments and shows that there are people who understand this project’s worth.
 Just to put things in perspective so that you can understand what I am saying – a unit of Zcoin was priced $2 in this March 2017 and now it is $37 where the year-end is yet to come.

 And with this phenomenal growth stats, I will leave it to you to see it for yourself based on all the insights I have given above to judge if this project is worth your time or not.

 And if you ask me, I will certainly say it is worth my time and that is why I am writing about it. 🙂

 Official Zcoin resources

-Some official links that will help you to be updated about Zcoin’s news:-
+Some official links that will help you to be updated with Zcoin’s news:-

 Here are a few hand-picked articles for you to read next: